 The indiscriminate use of antibiotics hastens the emergence of antibiotic resistance in pathogens and commensal organisms, leading to treatment failures, economic losses, and the formation of a gene pool that can transfer to humans(Rozman et al., 2019; Singer & Hofacre, 2006).

 The antimicrobial activity of substances derived from plant extracts has been recognized and studied for many years, based on their traditional usage in folk medicine and their ability to extend food shelf life due to the essential oils present in them (Ateş&Erdoğrul, 2003; Diaz-Sanchez et al., 2015; Obeidat et al., 2012).
 Peppermint, widely used in herbal medicine, is known for its immune-boosting benefits, antimicrobial properties, and strong antioxidant and appetite-enhancing effects attributed to its active components(Ahiwe et al., 2021; Salazar et al., 2024).
-It contains menthol, which helps reduce lipid oxidation in meat and improves the lipid profile (Mehri et al., 2015).The photobiotics present in peppermint positively affect bird health and productivity (Windisch et al., 2008).
+It contains menthol, which helps reduce lipid oxidation in meat and improves the lipid profile (Mehri et al., 2015).The photobiotics/phytobiotic present in peppermint positively affect bird health and productivity (Windisch et al., 2008).

 Data on the growth performance, carcass characteristics, and meat quality of quails supplemented with peppermint have already been published in regions outside Bangladesh (Abdelwahab, 2018; Mehri et al., 2015).Therefore, the objective of this research was to identify the outcomes of incorporating peppermint into Japanese quail feed to promote growth and production while counteracting the rising use of antibiotics in quail production in Bangladesh.